ansible-community/project-template/docs/installing.md

 # Installing PROJECTNAME

-Edit or remove any sections that don't make sense for your project.
+Edit or remove any sections that do not make sense for your project.

 ## Install with `pip`